Chorus net profit falls, chief executive Kate McKenzie quits

 Chorus' net profit for the 12-months to June 30 was $53 million, against the year-ago $85m.

-The company pegged the profit fall on, "the increased interest costs of borrowing to fund the UFB rollout."
+The company pegged the profit fall on, "the increased interest costs of borrowing to fund the UFB rollout".

 Ebitda fell to $636m from the year-ago $653m, in line with guidance.